-The Mayflower.
 Master Christopher Jones was the owner of the Mayflower, a commercial ship.
 In 1620, he was hired to captain the ship and take the Pilgrims to Northern Virginia.

 During the voyage, the crew and passengers stayed in the gun deck, called the "tween deck" or the area "betwixt the decks" by the Pilgrims.
 It was where the cannon were located and also, where additional cargo would be stored during commercial voyages.
 Occasionally, during safe conditions, the passengers ventured to the upper deck.